robbert-harms/MDT/docs/_advanced_usage/batch_fitting.rst

     $ mdt-batch-fit .
 'BallStick_r1 (Cascade)'

-Or, another example, if you want to analyze ``NODDI`` on all your downloaded HCP Wu-Minn datasets, you can use:
+Or, another example, if you want to analyze ``NODDI`` on all your downloaded HCP datasets, you can use:

 .. code-block:: console

-    $ mdt-batch-fit ~/download_dir/ 'NODDI (Cascade)'
+    $ mdt-batch-fit ./download_dir/ 'NODDI (Cascade)'

-and it will autodetect the Wu-Minn layout and fit NODDI to all the subjects.
+and it will autodetect both the MGH and Wu-Minn layout and fit NODDI to all the subjects.

 Using Python